Manin's conjecture for certain spherical threefolds: Introduction

 Fix an integer $\n \ge 2$.
 Consider the weighted projective space $Y_{\n-1}$ with Cox coordinates $(a:b:c:d:y)$ and the toric modification $Y'_\n \to Y_{\n-1}$ obtained by first blowing up the singular locus of $Y_{\n-1}$, then blowing up the two torus invariant curves in the resulting exceptional divisor, and finally contracting the exceptional divisor from the first step.
 With Cox coordinates $(a:b:c:d:y:z:t)$, where $z$ corresponds to the torus invariant curve in $Y'_{\n-1}$ contained in $\Vd(y)$ and $t$ to the other one, we consider the hypersurface

-Equipped with a suitable action of the reductive group $\SL_2 \times \Gd_m$, it is a singular spherical threefold that is neither horospherical nor wonderful; moreover it is not isomorphic to an equivariant compactification of $\Gd_a^3$ since its effective cone can be shown not to be simplicial.
+Equipped with a suitable action of the reductive group $\SL_2 \times \Gd_m$, it is a singular spherical threefold that is neither horospherical (see the beginning of Section~\ref{sec:geometry}) nor wonderful (because it is not smooth); moreover it is not isomorphic to an equivariant compactification of $\Gd_a^3$ since its effective cone can be shown not to be simplicial.

 In Section~\ref{sec:geometry}, we will construct a desingularization $\pi\colon \stX'_\n \to X'_\n$, and we will see that we have

 In Section~\ref{sec:parameterization}, we will construct an anticanonical height